-With her colleagues at the University of Hawaii, she and her team at CMU participated in the groundbreaking DASH (Developmental Approaches in Science and Health) curriculum development project for K-6, which was funded her team at CMU participated in the groundbreaking DASH (Developmental Approaches in Science and Health) curriculum development project for K-6, which was funded by the National Science Foundation.
+With her colleagues at the University of Hawaii, she and her team at CMU participated in the groundbreaking DASH (Developmental Approaches in Science and Health) curriculum development project for Kthat heips of content. to develop a deep all, children learned by ers were facilitators.
+The

+(Developmental Approaches in Science and Health) curriculum development project for K-6, which was funded by the National Science Foundation.
 (Technology was later added to the curriculum, but the acronym remained the same.)
 Through her work with DASH, Hawaii became an annual destination for work and play.
 Her colleagues there, including Leon Burton, Art King, Loretta Krause, and Frank Pottenger, became dear friends.
+More than 1,400 southwestern Pennsylvania educators participated in DASH. including Leon Burton, Art King, Loretta Krause, and Frank Pottenger, became dear friends.
 More than 1,400 southwestern Pennsylvania educators participated in DASH professional development workshops.
 She worked on DASH until 2003, when she retired at the age of 79.
-Judy Hallinen and Jean Bird at CMU continued to support local DASH schools. schools.
+Judy Hallinen and Jean Bird at CMU continued to support local DASH schools.